AamuApp/aamu-blog/content/posts/building-with-the-aamu-api-from-tasks-to-docs-and-graphql/index.md

 author: "Ilkka Huotari"
 title: "Building with the Aamu API: From Tasks to Docs and GraphQL"
 date: "2026-05-22T07:10:00.000Z"
-modified: "2026-06-13T04:53:46.953Z"
+modified: "2026-06-16T19:16:32.872Z"
-description: "A practical guide to the Aamu API for tasks, docs, meetings, files, forms, email workflows, GraphQL database rows, and database activity timelines."
+description: "A practical guide to the Aamu API for tasks, docs, meetings, files, forms, email workflows, database column types, GraphQL rows, and activity timelines."
 cover:
   image: afbb9a1096f82be0_aamuapp-api.png
   relative: true